13302296C/flutter_rte/README.md

     code: HtmlTagAttributes(
         inlineStyle: 'padding: .5em 1em;', cssClass: 'my-custom-li-class'),

-    // when sanitizeOnPaste is `true` - editor will strip all
+    // when sanitizeOnPaste is `true` - editor will sanitize all incoming HTML.
-    // HTML pasted into the editor down to plain text
+    // !!!
+DANGER !!!
+Setting this flag to `false` makes your app
+    // vulnerable to XSS attacks.
     sanitizeOnPaste: true,
     );